 One way to treat Arrhythmias is with a pacemaker.
 This is a medical device which is implanted into the chest to control the rhythm of the heart using low energy electrical impulse to encourage a normal heartbeat.

 Pacemakers are usually composed of a generator and battery attached to leads inside the heart.
-The first fully implantable pacemaker was made 60 years ago.
-It supported the patient’s heart rhythm for 3 hours then had to be replaced by a new device.
+The first fully implantable pacemaker was made 60 years ago and supported the patient’s heart rhythm for 3 hours then had to be replaced by a new device.

 Since then technology has come a long way and this has resulted in a smaller device with improved functionality thanks to adjustments made to generator size, battery life and lead design.
 Modern pacemakers can provide a stable heart beat for 10 years before having to be changed.